Ikeaven/P11_Konrath_Python_Testing/README.md

 4. Current Setup

     The app is powered by [JSON files](https://www.tutorialspoint.com/json/json_quick_guide.htm).
 This is to get around having a DB until we actually need one.
-The main ones are:
+The main ones are in data folder:

     * competitions.json - list of competitions
     * clubs.json - list of clubs with relevant information.
 You can look here to see what email addresses the app will accept for login.